momosetkn/doma/docs/query/select.rst

   select * from employee where employee_name = /* employee.name */'hoge' and salary > /* employee.getSalary() */100

-You can specify multiple parameter.
+Multiple parameters can be specified.

 .. code-block:: java

   @Select
   List<Employee> selectByEmployeeAndDepartment(Employee employee, Department department);

-Mapping to IN clauses by using Iterable.
+Mapping to the IN clause
 -----------------------------------------

-You use subtype of ``java.lang.Iterable`` if execute searching by using IN clauses.
+To bind to the IN clause, use a subtype of ``java.lang.Iterable`` as the parameter.

 .. code-block:: java